Rampage World Tour

-Rampage World Tour is a video game released in 1997 and is the second game in the Rampage series.
-The game was developed as an arcade game for Midway Games by Game Refuge Inc. designers Brian Colin and Jeff Nauman, who conceived and designed the original in 1986.
-It was ported to the Sega Saturn, Nintendo 64, Game Boy Color, PlayStation, Microsoft Windows and has been re-released on Midway Arcade Treasures 2 as well as being included in Rampage: Total Destruction.
+Rampage World Tour is a 1997 action video game developed by Game Refuge and published by Midway Games for arcades.
+It is the sequel to 1986's Rampage, and was designed by Brian Colin and Jeff Nauman, who designed the original game.
+Ports were released for the PlayStation, Sega Saturn, Nintendo 64, Game Boy Color, and Microsoft Windows.
+It was re-released on Midway Arcade Treasures 2 and included in Rampage: Total Destruction.

 Plot

-George, Lizzie, and Ralph have been released due to an explosion at a Scumlabs facility.
+The evil and corrupt Scumlabs causes an accident that unleashes three giant monsters named George, Lizzie, and Ralph.
 The trio begin to destroy all of Scumlabs' bases scattered throughout the world and kill its employees.
 In the last levels, Scumlabs CEO Eustace DeMonic turns himself into a monster in an attempt to combat George, Lizzie, and Ralph, but is defeated during a battle on a lunar base.
-After this, the only surviving Scumlabs employee Dr. Elizabeth Veronica tries to disintegrate the monsters with a ray gun on her spaceship, but it only shrinks them to a miniature size, and they wind up inside her ship.
+After this, the only surviving Scumlabs employee, Dr. Elizabeth Veronica, tries to disintegrate the monsters with a ray gun on her spaceship, but it instead shrinks them to a miniature size, and they wind up inside her ship.
 George and Ralph pose on the shelves, while Lizzie bounces atop of Veronica's breasts (though the latter portion is censored on home ports).